 It is important to be aware of possible signs and symptoms of abuse.
-Appendix A6: Signs and Symptoms of Abuse provides definitions of different forms of abuse and further help and guidance.
+Appendix S5: Signs and Symptoms of Abuse provides definitions of different forms of abuse and further help and guidance.
 Some signs could be indicators of several different categories of abuse.

 It is essential to note that these are only indicators of possible abuse.
 There may be other, innocent, reasons for these signs and/or behaviour.
-There might be domestic abuse that requires a different approach (please see Appendix R: A Guide to domestic abuse).
+There might be domestic abuse that requires a different approach (please see Appendix G3: A Guide to domestic abuse).
 The indicators will, however, be a guide to assist in assessing whether abuse of one form or another is a possible explanation for a child or adult's behaviour.

 Church workers and members will also pay attention to online safety and their electronic communications with children and adults.
 Grooming and abuse of any form can occur offline (both physically and verbally) and online.
-Appendix C: Church online safety policy should be followed in relation to the use of church computers by both workers and children.
-All children and workers must sign the forms at Appendix C before using church computers and / or using computers during church services and church-run activities.
+Appendix P3: Church online safety policy should be followed in relation to the use of church computers by both workers and children.
+All workers must sign the forms at Appendix P3 before using church computers and / or using computers during church services and church-run activities.
+Appendix P3 will be displayed during all activities where children are likely to be using computers or devices with internet access.